My academic resume follows.

-- 4th June 2015, Master of Science thesis overview, physics faculty at University of Queensland (UQ)
+- 4th June 2015, Master’s thesis overview, physics faculty at University of Queensland (UQ)

-- 3rd Sep 2015, “Spatial Metric and Spaghettification”, astrophysics group (plus a few quantum physics visitors!) at the University of Queensland.
+- 3rd Sep 2015, “Spatial Metric and Spaghettification”, astrophysics group plus visitors, at the University of Queensland.
 I introduced the spatial metric aka spatial projector tensor, and used it to show that for a Schwarzschild black hole, the radial distance is dL=1/e dr.